Accessibility-Based Clustering for Efficient Learning of Locomotion Skills: Methodology

 \section{Methodology}

 In this section, the concept of accessibility is firstly introduced in \ref{subsec:access}.
 The criteria of good initial state distributions are discussed in \ref{subsec:goodIni}, and the K-Access algorithm is presented in \ref{subsec:kAccess}.
-In \ref{subsec:fallrecL}, the DRL is applied to the learning of fall recovery, and the entire pipeline is shown in Fig. \ref{fig:pipeline}.
+In \ref{subsec:fallrecL}, the DRL is applied for fall recovery, and the entire pipeline is shown in Fig. \ref{fig:pipeline}.
+Generic principles to apply our proposed method to learning other locomotion tasks are presented in \ref{subsec:genericPrinciple}.